nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

-Usually, the methods `connect()` and `disconnect()` would accept a [CollectionViewer](https://github.com/angular/components/blob/396154413538857811cb0c6bb71e4b4e26ecb320/src/cdk/collections/collection-viewer.ts), however, it seems to be ill-advised to have the component displaying the data also decide which part of the data it's displaying.
+Usually, the methods `connect()` and `disconnect()` would accept a [CollectionViewer](https://github.com/angular/components/blob/396154413538857811cb0c6bb71e4b4e26ecb320/src/cdk/collections/collection-viewer.ts), however, it seems ill-advised to have the component displaying the data also decide which part of the data it's displaying.
 The official [datasource for the Material table](https://github.com/angular/components/blob/396154413538857811cb0c6bb71e4b4e26ecb320/src/material/table/table-data-source.ts) is ignoring the parameter as well.